IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Before passing on, I will merely add this, that in some ways the **evils attendant on slaughtering grow worse, and not better**, as civilisation advances, because of the more complex conditions of town life, and the increasingly long journeys to which animals are subjected in their transit from the grazier to the slaughterman.”[^Salt][1897]

 ― <a href="https://en.wikipedia.org/wiki/Henry_Stephens_Salt" target="_blank">Henry Stephens Salt</a><span style="color:Chartreuse">( "father of animal rights", campaigner for social reform in the fields of prisons, schools, economic institutions, and the treatment of animals.
 Introduced Mohandas Gandhi to the influential works on animal rights)</span>

->“Do not unjustly eat fish the water has given up,<br>
-And do not desire as food the flesh of slaughtered animals,<br>
-Or the white milk of mothers who intended its pure draught<br>
-for their young, not noble ladies.<br>
-And do not grieve the unsuspecting birds by taking eggs;<br>
-for injustice is the worst of crimes.<br>
-And spare the honey which the bees get industriously<br>
-from the flowers of fragrant plants;<br>
-For they did not store it that it might belong to others,<br>
-Nor did they gather it for bounty and gifts.<br>
-I washed my hands of all this; and wish that I<br>
-Perceived my way before my hair went gray!”<br>

->“To let go from my hand a flea that I have caught is a kinder act than to bestow a dirhem on a man in need.
-There is no difference between the black earless creature which I release and the Black Prince of Kinda who bound the tiara (on his head).
-Both of them take precaution (against death); and life is dear to it (the flea), and it passionately desires the means of living.”

->“The world holds two classes of men; intelligent men without religion, and religious men without intelligence.”

->“Do not suppose the statements of the prophets to be true; they are all fabrications.
-Men lived comfortably till they came and spoiled life.
-The sacred books are only such a set of idle tales as any age could have and indeed did actually produce.”

-― <a href="https://en.wikipedia.org/wiki/Al-Ma%CA%BFarri" target="_blank">Al-Ma'arri</a><span style="color:Chartreuse">(973-1057, 1st recorded vegan in history, Arab philosopher, poet, and writer and is regarded as one of the greatest classical Arabic poets.
-Unlike most people who use tiny inconveniences as excuses, he was blind since childhood and still did all these.)</span>

 >“I credit my plant-based diet with giving me the energy and stamina to help carry my teams to four NBA championship wins. … Veganism has become a transformative part of my life and I have made it my mission to share the power of plant-based eating with the world. … Vegan eating is not just a slam dunk for human health; it’s also the most effective way to combat climate change, according to a 2010 report by the United Nations. … going vegan is one of the best things a person can do **for their health, for animals, and for the environment**.”